Tommy Robredo: 2011-2012: Continued loss of form, out of the top 100

 In 2012, Robredo did not play for the first five months due to a knee injury.
-He came back at the ATP Challenger Tour and won two title in Italy at the Città di Caltanissetta defeating Gastão Elias and Aspria Tennis Cup Trofeo City Life defeating Martín Alund, both in straight sets.
+He came back at the ATP Challenger Tour and won two titles in Italy at the Città di Caltanissetta defeating Gastão Elias and Aspria Tennis Cup Trofeo City Life defeating Martín Alund, both in straight sets.
 He came back in the Main Tour at Swedish Open and reached the quarterfinals, losing to David Ferrer in three sets.
 He then played at the International German Open but lost to Federico Delbonis in the first round.
 At the US Open Series, he lost in the first round of the Winston-Salem Open to Łukasz Kubot.
 At the US Open, he upset world no. 27 Andreas Seppi in the first round, before losing to Leonardo Mayer in four sets.
 He then lost back-to-back finals in the Challenger circuit, at the AON Open Challenger losing to Albert Montañés and at the Copa Sevilla losing to Daniel Gimeno-Traver, both in straight sets.
 He then reached the second rounds of the Rakuten Japan Open Tennis Championships and Shanghai Rolex Masters, losing to Kei Nishikori and Tommy Haas respectively.
 He played his final event at the Valencia Open 500, losing in the first round to Fernando Verdasco.